top of page

 Doctoral dissertation, KU Leuven, Faculty of Architecture, Brussels/Ghent, Belgium.
 2021.

-Lecture at Corpo-real Master interior Architecture, ArtEZ, Zwolle, Netherlands.
-2022.
+Invited Lecture at Bachelor interior Architecture, ArtEZ, Zwolle, Netherlands.
+March 2025.

 You are visiting a new website.
 In the coming year we will slowly add more projects, research, and programs to our online portfolio.
 If you cannot wait to know more about our activities, feel free to contact us directly.